Toby-Broom/Widgets/Linux/README.md

 These are the files to create the xml file with the system data, I put the files in my home directly and share a folder from there with the xml file in.

-I edited the XML file a little for Linux so it has different parameters in, use the Linux version of the New-SysXMLL.ps1
+I edited the XML file a little for Linux so it has different parameters in, use the Linux version of the New-SysXML.ps1

 ## Setup

-You need to install [turbostat](https://github.com/torvalds/linux/tree/master/tools/power/x86/turbostat), [tuptime](https://github.com/rfrail3/tuptime), nvidia drivers for nvidia-smi
+You need to install [turbostat](https://github.com/torvalds/linux/tree/master/tools/power/x86/turbostat), [tuptime](https://github.com/rfrail3/tuptime), nvidia drivers for nvidia-smi, [XmlStarlet](http://xmlstar.sourceforge.net/doc/UG/)

 `sudo apt install linux-tools-common`